Sign Up

 Indications for Restraint Use

-Restraints prevent agitated or violent patients from harming themselves, other patients or staff members.
+Restraints prevent agitated or violent patients from harming themselves, other patients, or staff members.
 Restraints should only be used as a last resort after de-escalation techniques have failed.
-Patients who are noted to be an immediate danger to themselves or others should be promptly restrained without delay.
+Patients identified as imminent danger to themselves or others should be promptly restrained.
+Patients who are altered may need to be restrained to ensure they receive life-saving medical care — for example, intubated patients and sedated patients requiring life-saving treatment.
+In addition, patients at risk for elopement may also be restrained in very specific circumstances.

-Contraindications to restraint Use
+Contraindications to Restraint Use

 Complications Associated with Restraint Use